stashed/docs/docs/guides/advanced-use-case/cross-namespace-backup/index.md

   - [RestoreSession](/docs/concepts/crds/restoresession.md)
   - [Repository](/docs/concepts/crds/repository.md)

+## Backup from `prod` Namespace

 To demonstrate the cross-namespace capability, we are going to use the `prod` namespace for taking backup.
 Then, we will restore the backup in the `staging` namespace.
-We will be keeping our `Repository` and the backend Secret in a separate namespace called `stash`.
+We will keep our Repository and the backend Secret in a separate namespace called `demo`.

+Let's create the above-mentioned namespaces,

 ```bash
 $ kubectl create ns prod